Sarah Roxburgh, Esq.

 Eligibility & Outreach Specialist

-Mollie Parkinson is in her third year at Northeastern University, where she is pursuing a B.S. in Psychology and Theatre.
-Originally from Seattle, WA, she came to Boston to pursue schooling and plans to attend law school after graduation.
+Julia Papasodoro is in her third year at Northeastern University, where she is pursuing a B.S. in Health Science and minoring in Psychology.
+She is originally from Burlington, Massachusetts.

 Law Student Advocate